e-comas/e-comas.com/_posts/2025-02-10-time-to-test-what-the-new-amazon-retail-ad-service-means-for-brands.md

 layout: blog
 title: "Time to test?: What the new Amazon Retail Ad Service means for brands "
 author: Jess Chapman
-date: 2025-02-11T14:29:19.659Z
+date: 2025-02-13T10:29:19.659Z
-excerpt: "Amazon's new Retail Ad Service for third-party retailers promises to make advertising across networks easier for brands.
+excerpt: "Amazon's new Retail Ad Service for third-party retailers is here, which allows Amazon's competitors to use its ads technology.
 Here's e-Comas's insight on the new service "
 thumbnail: /images/uploads/66217.jpg
 thumbnail_alt: Image by rawpixel.com on Freepik
 tags: